MarcoLodini/windows365/Windows365/enterprise/move-cloud-pc.md

 Moving Cloud PCs doesn't result in reprovisioning.

-After a Cloud PC is successfully moved to a new region or ANC, its restore points in the older region or ANC are deleted and are no longer accessible.
+After a Cloud PC is moved to a new region or ANC, its restore points in the older region or ANC are deleted and no longer accessible.

 ## Supported Cloud PC move scenarios